SACAS went Global

 This appeals procedure provides:

-- The opportunity for the appellant to formally present its case;
+- The opportunity for the appellant to formally present its case.

 - An independent element or other means to ensure the impartiality of the appeals process;

-- A written statement of the appeal findings to the appellant including the reasons for the decisions reached.
+- A written statement of the appeal findings to the appellant, including the reasons for the decisions reached.

-If a decision is taken to investigate a complaint; the method and resources allocated to the investigation are left to the discretion of the Quality Manager.
+If a decision is taken to investigate a complaint, the method and resources allocated to the investigation are left to the discretion of the Quality Manager.
 The progress of such investigations shall be reported as described above to the complainant.

-- the degree and type of information given to a third party are governed by SACAS Ireland Rules relating to confidentiality,
+- The degree and type of information given to a third party are governed by SACAS Ireland Rules relating to confidentiality,

-- the identity of the complainant shall not be disclosed without the complainant’s expressed permission to do so.
+- The identity of the complainant shall not be disclosed without the complainant’s expressed permission to do so.

 The decision to be communicated to the complainant shall be made by, or reviewed and approved by, individual(s) not previously involved in the subject of the complaint.